AABearBots/First-Closed-Doors-Competition/developing/0-Setup.md

 ```

-## Getting Started: Setting Up Your Algobot Team Github Organization
+## Step 1: Setting Up Your Algobot Team Github Organization

 Let's start by [setting up a GitHub organization](https://github.com/account/organizations/new) named after your own Algobot Team.
 Make sure the name of the organization starts with "AA", just like in the above example _AAMasters_.
-Also make sure that the word "_algobots_" is part of the organization's description.
+Also make sure that the word "_algobot_" is part of the organization's description.

-## Step 1: Node.js
+## Step 2: Node.js

 Before we start, make sure you have Node.js installed.
 If you don't, please [download and install Node.js](https://nodejs.org/en/download/).

 ![Node.js](https://github.com/AdvancedAlgos/Documentation/blob/master/Media/Dev-Teams-Getting-Sarted-Guide/Node-js-01.png)

-## Step 2: Azure Storage Explorer
+## Step 3: Azure Storage Explorer

 Bots consume and store data in the Microsoft Azure cloud.
 This tool will allow you to browse and manage data.